imavi831/Hotel-Occupancy-Analysis/README.md

 Main aim is to analyze the data of Hotel Chain and extract valuable insights that can help us understand the hotel business, such as occupancy rates, booking patterns, customer demographics, revenue trends, and cancellation rates.
 Also find at least 10 meaningful insights that can help improve business operations and decision-making.

+# Aim of the study
+The aim of this project is to analyze and visualize the performance data of a major hotel chain primarily operating in Europe during the years 2015, 2016, and 2017.
+The primary objectives of this project include:

+1. **Data Exploration:** To thoroughly explore the dataset, understanding its structure, and gaining insights into key metrics related to the hotel chain's operations.

+2. **Performance Assessment:** To assess the hotel chain's performance by analyzing critical performance indicators, including the total number of customers, booking amounts, and cancellations.

+3. **Temporal Trends:** To identify and analyze temporal trends in the hotel chain's performance, looking for patterns and changes over the years and months.

+4. **Segmentation Analysis:** To segment the data based on hotel types (e.g., luxury, mid-range, budget) and agents responsible for customer bookings, allowing for a deeper understanding of how different segments contribute to the overall performance.

+5. **Visualization:** To create clear and informative data visualizations, such as line charts and bar charts, that help stakeholders easily interpret and draw meaningful insights from the data.

+6. **Interactivity:** To provide an interactive dashboard with slicers, enabling users to filter and drill down into specific data points, facilitating data exploration and decision-making.

+7. **Recommendations:** To generate actionable insights and recommendations based on the analysis, helping the hotel chain make informed decisions to improve its operations and maximize profitability.

+By achieving these objectives, the project aims to provide a comprehensive view of the hotel chain's historical performance, enabling stakeholders to make data-driven decisions, optimize strategies, and enhance the overall efficiency and profitability of the business.

 # Tools Used
 ![image](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEi_gLxksz1I0xvaxGtrrTMJ6ZhosR-TwNFGf9VSzY0URcArA5zr77AnsJ3go9Xso1FOeWK3bJ71B6YF1FtZ5kdb4C3gDbJ0Z4P8UN0W5GtDMP38N-ETY0hKsbfFNwPed64tr9nk3TmfgzApJ_5orUM5O5-4P31JuxaRZIvxIawdOwpJHjG2BydCu4va/s320/download.jpg)